roger-twan/roger-twan/README.md

 <h3 align="center">👋 Hi, I'm Roger!</h3>
 <p>A Full-stack web developer with over 10 years of experience building robust web and mobile applications.
 Currently completing a diploma in design, aiming to master the entire product lifecycle—from early design and prototyping to development, testing, deployment, and ongoing maintenance.
 I combine solid technical skills with a user-centered design approach.
-See my <a href="https://roger.ink/skills" target="_blank">skills</a>.<p>
+Want to know more?
+Visit <a href="https://roger.ink" target="_blank">my website</a>.</p>

 ---